Carrying a gun

 Hunters can put landholders at ease by understanding these concerns and respecting landholders’ rights and private property.
 Sam Fielden, a keen hunter, tramper and angler, agrees.

-“In my experience, people are generally comfortable with anglers crossing their land, but can be more anxious about hunters carrying firearms.
+“In my experience, people are generally comfortable with anglers crossing their land but can be more anxious about hunters carrying firearms.
 It’s a good idea to ask permission first.
 A phone call to the farmer explaining why and where you want to go, and asking if that’s OK, shows courtesy and respect.
-Otherwise, if I was walking up to someone’s door I’d leave the rifle locked in the car, somewhere I could clearly see it at all times, rather than over my shoulder.
+Otherwise, if I were walking up to someone’s door, I’d leave the rifle locked in the car, somewhere I could clearly see it at all times, rather than over my shoulder.

 “I’d also be open to the idea that I wouldn’t necessarily be given access on my first visit – sometimes it’s about building that relationship and swapping details.
 I have in the past taken a box of beer as a koha to say thanks…and in the event you are granted access, don’t stuff it up for the next person – leave gates as they are found and respect the landholder’s requests.”

 Don Rood, communications manager at the New Zealand Fish and Game Council, says hunters should be courteous and respectful when crossing private land.